-Ministers 'silent' over criticism of EU ambassador - BBC News
+Union angry at criticism of EU diplomat

 The European Commission said it regretted Sir Ivan's departure, describing him as "a very professional, very knowledgeable, while not always easy interlocutor and diplomat who always loyally defended the interests of his government".

-But former cabinet minister Iain Duncan Smith said Sir Ivan, whose warning that Brexit talks could take a decade was revealed by the BBC last month, was "not irreplaceable".
+Labour has demanded that the government give a statement on the resignation when Parliament reconvenes next week, following its Christmas and New Year break.

+But former cabinet minister Iain Duncan Smith said Sir Ivan - whose warning that Brexit talks could take a decade was revealed by the BBC last month - was "not irreplaceable".
 He said that when a civil servant "starts going public", ministers "can no longer trust that individual".

-Another pro-Brexit Conservative, Sir Peter Lilley, said half of Sir Ivan's parting note to his fellow UK diplomats in Brussels read "like a CV" and the other half "like some degree of sour grapes".
+Another pro-Brexit Conservative, Peter Lilley, said half of Sir Ivan's parting note to his fellow UK diplomats in Brussels read "like a CV" and the other half "like some degree of sour grapes".

-"One has a feeling that many diplomats, Eurocrats, are actually in the business of trying to negotiate our way back in rather than committing to getting us out, and if Sir Ivan Rogers was in the former group, it's good he's gone," Sir Peter told BBC Radio 4's The World at One.
+"One has a feeling that many diplomats, Eurocrats, are actually in the business of trying to negotiate our way back in rather than committing to getting us out, and if Sir Ivan Rogers was in the former group, it's good he's gone," Mr Lilley told BBC Radio 4's The World at One.

 Former UKIP leader Nigel Farage said a "tough Brexiteer" should replace Sir Ivan, while Tory MP Dominic Raab claimed Sir Ivan's "heart hasn't really been in Brexit".